 SMU's Mandatory Health Insurance Policy

 SMU’s mandatory health insurance policy requires students to provide documentation of insurance coverage (waive) or to enroll (elect) in the Student Health Insurance Plan (SHIP) each semester.
-In order to avoid automatic enrollment into SHIP and thereby have a semi-annual premium charge applied to your student account, you must take steps to waive SHIP coverage each semester in the Student Center component of My.SMU.
-Note: The Health Insurance button in the Student Center component of My.SMU will appear only after a student has enrolled for classes each semester.
+In order to avoid automatic enrollment into SHIP and thereby having a semi-annual premium charge applied to your student account, you must take steps to waive SHIP coverage each semester in the Student Center component in your my.SMU.edu account.
+Note: The Health Insurance button in the Student Center component of my.SMU.edu will appear only after a student has enrolled for classes each semester.